danbradham/bands/README.rst

 Working with a Band
 ===================
-A Band is a group of channels with a Dispatcher used to actually execute a Channel's receivers.
-Messages sent to one Band will not reach another Band's Channels or receivers in another Band.
+A `Band` is a group of channels with a `Dispatcher` used to actually execute a Channel's receivers.
+Messages sent to one `Band` will not reach another `Band`'s Channels or receivers.

 The api functions, `bands.channel` and `bands.send`, delegate their calls to the active band.
 The active band defaults to the default Band accessible via